Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 #### [Go To Top](#table-of-contents "Go To Top")
 This project is designed to extend "The Veggie Guy" brand by offering a fitness solution alongside a cookbook solution seen <a href="https://cook-book-antony.herokuapp.com/" target="_blank">here</a>.

-The website is primarily built with influence from code insitituesmini project which utilises the bootstrap framework.
+The website is primarily built with influence from code insititues mini project which utilises the bootstrap framework.
 Credit for the UX design is due for both parties.

 <br>